 The Pharmacy Technician Certification Board (PTCB) exam, also referred to as the Pharmacy Technician Certification Exam (PTCE), has been designed to assess whether a potential pharmacy technician has achieved mastery of the knowledge and skills which have been deemed necessary for the position.
-It is one of the requirements to obtain pharmacy technician certification and practice as a pharmacy technician in many states.
+Take our sample practice test below, to see if you are ready for your PTCB exam.

 The test consists of 90 multiple choice questions that are divided into nine knowledge domains and areas.
 The PTCB certification exam is a computer-based examination administered nationwide.
 When you go to register for the PTCB exam, you will be asked to select a convenient location from a list of available Pearson VUE test centers.

 During the CPhT exam, you are given a total of two hours to answer each of the 90 questions.
 Ten minutes are allotted for both a PTCB practice exam tutorial and post-exam survey.
 During the pharmacy tech certification tutorial, you will have the opportunity to learn the pharm tech exam format and how to navigate the testing screen.
 It is recommended to take pharmacy technician practice tests to familiarize yourself with this format prior to testing day as well.
 The majority of the time, one hour and 50 minutes, is given to respond to the pharmacy tech exam questions.
 For each PTCB review question, you will be asked to select the best answer from four given possible answer choices.